youngboy/engine-docs/source/setup-node.md

 #### Hapi

 This is a little more complex but also built right in!
 Hapi doesn't have a `listen` method, so you have to provide a special object to the `hapi.Server` constructor, and turn off auto-listening mode.
-Engine is currently tested with Hapi v17, but we believe it also works with Hapi v16.
-Note that this assumes you are running the `engine.hapiListener` line inside an async function, as setting up Hapi servers generally requires calling `await` on a few async methods.
+Note that this assumes you are running the `engine.hapiListener` method inside an async function, as setting up Hapi servers generally requires calling `await` on a few async methods.

 ```js
 const engine = new ApolloEngine({apiKey: 'API_KEY'});